Weird-Sheep-Labs/django-azure-auth/README.md

     "ROLES": {
         "95170e67-2bbf-4e3e-a4d7-e7e5829fe7a7": "GroupName1",
         "3dc6539e-0589-4663-b782-fef100d839aa": "GroupName2"
-    }  # Optional, will add user to django group if user is in EntraID group }
+    },  # Optional, will add user to django group if user is in EntraID group "USERNAME_ATTRIBUTE": "mail",   # The AAD attribute or ID token claim you want to use as the value for the user model `USERNAME_FIELD`
+    "EXTRA_FIELDS": [], # Optional, extra AAD user profile attributes you want to make available in the user mapping function "USER_MAPPING_FN": "azure_auth.tests.misc.user_mapping_fn", # Optional, path to the function used to map the AAD to Django attributes
+}
 LOGIN_URL = "/azure_auth/login"
 LOGIN_REDIRECT_URL = "/"    # Or any other endpoint
 ```

 #### Note: You should obfuscate the credentials by using environment variables.

+### Username field

+Make sure you configure the `settings.AZURE_AUTH["USERNAME_ATTRIBUTE"]` setting to the AAD attribute or ID token claim you want to use for the `USERNAME_FIELD` of your user model.
+Common choices are `mail`, `sub` or `oid`.

+> [!NOTE]
+> In version 1.x.x this was hardcoded to `mail`.

 ### Installed apps